Your basket is currently empty!

 This collage was created to commemorate the coronation of Charles Windsor, a despicable display of grotesque opulence by the unelected head of the British establishment at a time when this evil regime is driving people ever further into poverty.
 At the time of writing, people objecting to this obscene display are being arrested before they have even begun to exert their right to peaceful protest.

-The idea that the United Kingdom is a functioning democracy is nothing more than a sick joke.
+The idea that the United Kingdom is a functioning democracy is a sick joke.

 The collage is made from vintage souvenir books and memorabilia from the 1935 silver jubilee of George V and the 1953 coronation of Elizabeth I (as she was in Scotland.)
 The torn background is made from photographs and drawings showing the military pomp and circumstance that accompanies these events.